 I am really struggling to do any recipes on my blog over the past couple of weeks as whenever I’ve had a free day it’s been raining, which means clouds, and as I use natural light to take my food photos I need some sun…..at least just a little.

-If you haven’t tried my muffins before you might say “Oh, just boring old chocolate chip muffins” but if I have feed you you’ll know there’s no boring old chocolate chips (again, sorry to my Dutch friends) in sight, only warm, gooey, morsels of chocolate and the soft crumbly texture created from the use of natural yoghurt, makes this muffin recipe a keeper.
+If you haven’t tried my muffins before you might say “Oh, just boring old chocolate chip muffins” but if I have fed you, you’ll know there are no boring old chocolate chips (again, sorry to my Dutch friends) in sight, only warm, gooey, morsels of chocolate and the soft crumbly texture created from the use of natural yoghurt, makes this muffin recipe a keeper.

 Go ahead, don’t just take my word for it, try them out for yourself…..make em….lol.

 2 cups standard flour (loosely packed)

 300 g / 10 ¾ oz milk chocolate (from a block or buttons)

 ¾ cup + 2 tablespoons of plain, unsweetened, natural yoghurt

 Also optional – x 12 standard-size muffin cases or x 6 large Texas-size muffin cases